-Applicants who are in good standing at other accredited law schools may apply for admission our Los Angeles law school.
+Applicants who are in good standing at other accredited law schools may apply for admission to our law school.
 Such applicants will be subject to the CBE rules in force at the time of admission.
 The applicant will be required to submit official transcripts from the prior law school, and a letter of good academic standing.
 Applicants who are on academic probation at their prior law school may be considered as well.

 The School of Law will grant transfer credit for courses in which the applicant received a grade at the good standing level or higher from the awarding school.
 However, in the case of an applicant who has passed the First Year Law Students’ Examination, the law school may acknowledge the credit previously granted for each completed course in Torts, Criminal Law, and Contracts, even if the grade was less than would be required for good standing.